 For example, your display will dim or even go black until your phone cools down, and your camera flash will be disabled until your phone cools down, among other things.

-4. Close Camera App or Any App That Has Access to the Camera
+4. Close the Camera App or Any App that Has Access to the Camera

 When you try to use the flashlight while using the Camera app, it may cause an issue.
-This is due to the fact that both require the camera’s flashlight, which cannot be used at the same time.
+This is because both require the camera’s flashlight, which cannot be used simultaneously.

 Several people in an Apple discussion thread have reported that turning the flash on and off while in Video mode in the Camera app works to fix the flashlight on iPhone not working.